DIY cone trees might be the most versatile, affordable and cute Christmas decorations you can make.

 - Iron and ironing board

 Cut and Glue the Cone Tree Shape

 Start rolling and forming your poster board into a cone tree shape, using one of the corners as the tip of the tree.
 Hot glue it together, let it dry and then cut the base of the tree flat.

-Storage Tip: If you make different heights of cone trees, then after the holidays you can stack and store them within each other to save room.
+Storage Tip: If you make different heights of cone trees, then you can stack and store them within each other to save room after the holidays.